 18. Use ophthalmic artificial tear drops within 2 hours prior to any of the study visits; any concurrent use of artificial tears should be continued at same frequency and with no change in brand during the treatment period

-19. Use prescription or OTC topical ophthalmic mast cell stabilizers or antihistamines within 3 days of the Screening/Baseline visit and during the treatment period (systemic agents permitted)
+19. Use prescription or Over-the-counter (OTC) topical ophthalmic mast cell stabilizers or antihistamines within 3 days of the Screening/Baseline visit and during the treatment period (systemic agents permitted)

 20. Have a known hypersensitivity to any of the procedural agents or study drug components